Global children's rights organisation secures sensitive data and cuts overheads

 - Deploying time- and- cost-saving tech

-Plan International is a children’s rights organisation active in over 75 countries.
+Plan International is a children’s rights organization active in over 75 countries.
 The charity’s mission is to transform the lives of 100 million girls within the next five years.
 Technology is integral to Plan International’s ability to work effectively across borders and serve its stakeholders.
-Unfortunately, the organisation’s costly, disjointed legacy systems were impeding operational efficiency as well as security.
+Unfortunately, the organization’s costly, disjointed legacy systems were impeding operational efficiency as well as security.

 - Improved access management process

 - Faster deployments with less manual work involved

 - Greater visibility into organizational impact in the world

 Empowering individuals and communities worldwide

 Plan International is a children’s rights organization with a focus on advancing equality for girls.
 Now more than 80 years old, the charity works with children, youth, supporters, and partners in over 75 countries around the world.
 Plan International’s mission for the next five years is to transform the lives of 100 million girls.